-Wolf’s interests also include other types of Andean festive performance; he has presented conference papers on Arica’s Carnaval Andino as well as brass band performance at religious celebrations in the region.
+Wolf’s interests also include other types of Andean festive performance; he has presented conference papers at the meetings of Society of Ethnomusicology and Latin American Studies Association on Arica’s Carnaval Andino as well as brass band performance at religious celebrations in the region.
 One of his Spanish language articles on the local panpipe tradition, lakitas, was published in a book on the subject.
-On a related note, Wolf is concerned with Andean indigenous languages and their revitalization.
+On a related note, Wolf is concerned with Andean Indigenous languages and their revitalization.
 He has studied Aymara and co-wrote an Inga language (a variety of Quechua) textbook, Inga Rimangapa ¡Samuichi! with Francisco Tandioy Jansasoy and John H. McDowell.
 His interest in documenting and preserving expressive culture in informed by his music technology minor and his experience working on the staff of the EVIA digital archive project.

 Wolf coordinates the SOMD World Music Series, a concert series began by his predecessor, Dr. Mark Levy.
 The series gives the UO community an opportunity to hear musicians of high caliber performing in a variety of genres from around the globe.
-In Fall 2013, Wolf coordinated a performance of the master sitar player, Kartik Seshadri.
+You can follow the series on Facebook.

-Wolf is also a core faculty member of the Folklore Program and sits on the Advisory Board of the Center for Latino/a and Latin American Studies (CLLAS) at the University of Oregon.
-While at Indiana University, Wolf taught courses on Folklore in the U.S within the Folklore Department as well as Latino and U.S. immigration history as part of the Latinos Studies Program.
+Wolf is also a core faculty member of the Folklore Program and Latin American Studies Program.
+He helps coordinate a Research Action Project (RAP) that is part of the Center for Latino/a and Latin American Studies (CLLAS) at the University of Oregon.
+His teaching experience includes courses on Folklore in the U.S. as well as Latino and U.S. immigration history.